How do I get a graduate job in healthcare operations and management?

 What kind of work can I do in healthcare operations and management?

 You don’t need a health-related degree to work in healthcare management.
 It covers a huge range of options so, whatever your degree, there is bound to be something to suit you.
 Healthcare organisations recruit graduates with leadership potential to manage areas such as:

 - estates and facilities

 Where could I find work in the healthcare sector?

 The majority of the UK public use the National Health Service and while it’s certainly a major graduate employer, there are other options.
-Alongside the NHS there is also a growing independent sector offering private care to patients and looking for high-calibre graduates.
-The private sector runs services such as care homes for the elderly, or adults and children with mental health, learning or physical disabilities, as well as many hospitals and clinics.
+A growing independent sector offers private care to patients and requires high-calibre graduates.
+The private sector runs services such as care homes for the elderly, those with mental health problems and disabled people, as well as many hospitals and clinics.

-Four of the largest independent healthcare organisations in the UK are Bupa, Spire Healthcare, BMI Healthcare and Nuffield Health Hospitals.
+Four of the largest independent healthcare organisations in the UK are HCA Healthcare, Bupa, Spire Healthcare, BMI Healthcare and Nuffield Health.
 Other healthcare employers include voluntary organisations, the armed forces, large companies and universities.

 How can I get a graduate healthcare management job?

 There are two main entry routes that will give you that first step on the healthcare management career ladder:

 1. Join a graduate scheme.The NHS graduate management training scheme has options to specialise in finance, human resources (HR), health analysis, health informatics, policy and strategy management and general management.
 You could also join the NHS Scotland management training scheme, NHS Wales graduate management scheme, or find a place on a graduate scheme run by a private healthcare organisation.